 County Rarities (for which a description is essential)

-Full descriptions, when required, should be written out on a County Rarity Form which can be downloaded by clicking here.
-They may also be sent in electronically, but the information given must be the same as on the form.
-Guidelines for assessing scarce county bird records are available as a pdf file by clicking here.
+Full descriptions, when required, should be provided on the County Rarity Form which can be downloaded by clicking here, and guidelines for assessing scarce county bird records are available as a pdf file here.
 A complete list of county rarities is published in the Bird Report or downloaded by clicking here.
-Email or post county rarity descriptions as soon as possible after the sighting to the Rarities Secretary: Jane Turner, Quaintways, Marine Road, Hoylake, Wirral, CH47 2AS.
-Tel: 0151 632 3308 Email: rarities
+Email county rarity descriptions as soon as possible after the sighting to the Rarities Secretary: Jane Turner, Email: rarities

 National Rarities

 Records of national rarities have to be accepted by the British Birds Rarities Committee (BBRC) before they are accepted for publication in the Bird Report.
 A list of these species is published in British Birds periodically.
 To allow time for circulation and approval of the record by the BBRC before the Bird Report is published, descriptions should be sent in as soon as possible after the sighting.
-E-mail or post national rarity descriptions to the County Recorder: Hugh Pulsford, 6 Buttermere Drive, Great Warford, Cheshire, SK9 7WA.Tel: 01565 880171 Email: County Recorder
+E-mail or post national rarity descriptions to the County Recorder: Jane Turner, Email: County Recorder

 Rarities Database (spreadsheet)